sahandmsh/CACC_MPC/README.md

-This code presents an impelmetation of the MPC-based cooperative adaptive cruise control.
+### MPC BASED CACC DESIGN
+This code presents an impelmetation of the model predictive control-based (MPC-based) cooperative adaptive cruise control (CACC) design.
+A regular MPC is used for the leading vehicle while the following vehicles use a hybrid and stochastic MPC.
+It is assumed that vehicles may operate in three modes (normal, warning, and braking).
+In normal mode, each car follows its front vehicle considering its desired spacing policy.
+When warning mode activates, the car slightly increases its headway.
+When hard braking mode activates, the vehicle uses its maximum deceleration to avoid any possible accident.
+Please review the "CACC-MPC.ipynb" file for details.